Debutant Si edges ahead of Brecel in semi-final

 Si Jiahui opened up a 5-3 lead over Luca Brecel in an enthralling start to their World Championship semi-final.

-Brecel took the opener with a break of 50 but Si then took control with two century clearances and a run of 97 as he reeled off four frame in a row.
+Brecel took the opener with a break of 50 but Si then took control with two century clearances and a run of 97 as he reeled off four frames in a row.

 Belgium's Brecel countered with runs of 72 and 69 but saw China's Si pinch the final frame on the black.